Need help? Chat now!

 This will only allow root logins if they have the correct SSH key (the public counterpart needs to be set in /root/.ssh/authorized_keys)

-You can even take it a step further by making it so users you’ve given permission to have to be logging in from a certain IP.
+You can even take it a step further by making it so users you've permitted to have to be logging in from a certain IP.
 You can see the additional variables you can use here.

 Though a firewall may seem simple and old-school, it's still something you shouldn't overlook.
 Both iptables and csf are common choices.
 They can help you automatically block IPs that come from areas that are known for hack attempt originations.